lopespm/unity-camera-multi-target/README.md

 ## Install

+### From Unity's Asset Store

+Available at https://assetstore.unity.com/packages/tools/camera/camera-multi-target-dynamic-135922.
+Via Unity Editor, download and import the CameraMultiTarget folder into your project.

 ### By importing CameraMultiTarget.unitypackage

 The pre-built package can be downloaded from the repository's releases [here](https://github.com/lopespm/unity-camera-multi-target/releases/latest).
 After downloading the package, import it to your project via Unity Editor: *Assets -> Import Package -> Custom Package..*.